Serdar-b/calisthenics-nextgen/README.md

-This project uses AI and computer vision to track your exercises.
+This project uses AI and computer vision to track your exercises and counts correct movement with custom machine learning models.
+It has a leaderboard so you can compete with others to see who can do the most repetitions.
 It is based on an original project from https://github.com/Gabbosaur and has been improved with additional features and optimizations.

 ## Prerequisites